mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 42 A space-based criminal mission leads you into contact with an alien intelligence or artefact.
 Roll Endurance 8+.
 If you succeed, you may test for one Advanced Talent in the usual way.
 If you fail, gain the aliens or alien intelligence as a Contact.
 43 Your travels bring you into contact with a Secret.
 Roll Psi 8+.
 If you succeed, the secret relates to one of your powers and you gain a +1 DM to its use.
-If you fail, the secret relates to the powers of a Rival or an Enemy (if you have one; if you don’t, then once you gain one during play, this event will apply).
+If you fail, the secret relates to the powers of a Rival or an Enemy (if you have one; if you don't, then once you gain one during play, this event will apply).
 When that Person tries to use one Power against you, it will be at a –1 DM.
 The
 Referee will decide which Power is affected.
 44 You are arrested and imprisoned in a prison geared towards dealing with psions.
 Lose all benefits for this term.
 You may choose